IPL Plastics deal appears to be a wrap for long-suffering Irish investors

 IPL, whose Irish investors include farmers, dairy co-operatives and high-net-worth people like beef baron Larry Goodman and solicitor Noel Smyth, announced on Wednesday that it has agreed to be sold to Chicago-based private equity group Madison Dearborn for 10 Canadian dollars (€6.35) a share, valuing the Irish-run by Toronto-listed business’s equity at C$555 million.

-While the offer price is 150 per cent higher than where the stock was trading in the middle of May, before it emerged that suitors were circling, it marks a 26 per cent discount its initial public offering (IPO) price just two years’ ago.
+While the offer price is 150 per cent higher than where the stock was trading in the middle of May, before it emerged that suitors were circling, it marks a 26 per cent discount on its initial public offering (IPO) price just two years ago.

 Hynes, as chairwoman of a special committee set up to vet the Madison Dearborn bid, was right to include a provision in the agreement – known as a go-shop clause – that allows IPL Plastics to hawk itself around for another month to see if it can smoke out a better offer.